KErez/yassi/README.md

 Yassi key features are:
 1. Unopinionated store - you don't need reducers or actions.
 Just mark the property you want to store with @yassit and you good to go
+1. Don't want annotation?
+No problem, use the non annotated version of Yassi's operators.
 1. Publicly readable - all properties in the store can be accessed by any consumer.
-1. Privately writeable - only the owner of the property (i.e the class or object) may apply changes to the property.
+1. Privately writeable - only the owner of the property (i.e the class or object own the property) can apply changes to the property.
-1. Lean and mean - with <strong>facades</strong> you can extend the store data thus allowing you to keep the store as lean as possible.
+1. Lean and mean - with <em>facades</em> you may create store entries that cannot be changed directly and only changes as a reaction to store changes.
+This behaviour allowing you to keep the store as lean as possible.
 1. Reactive store as well as not - You may get a property's value from the store using @select or use @observe to get a reactive observable on the given property
-1. You can register any middleware to the storing process allowing you to create powerfull tools on top of Yassi.
+1. You can register any middleware to Yassi's operators, allowing you to create powerfull tools on top of Yassi.
 The following middleware are available:
   * beforeStore
   * afterStore